proveuswrong/contracts-tp/README.md

 # Smart Contract of Prove Me Wrong

-A curated list where submissions are on hold forever until submitter withdraws and the amount of security deposits are defined by submitters.
+Decentralized curation of truth, utilizing Kleros for decentralized fact-checking.

 Or in other words: Create a claim, put a bounty, invite others to prove you wrong.

+Potential usecases:
+- Curated news: you can write news article that are provably not fake
+- Bug bounties: you can claim your product is bug-free.
+- Advertisement: you can advertise your product with near zero cost (you only pay if you are proven wrong).

 Here is the [specification](https://docs.google.com/document/d/1ZXKgwxBPvqidCnE2x9YzZEMWsTEKfDbwJd_ZjpMGeoM/edit?usp=sharing).